Juhii16/Movie-Recommendation-Engine-Engage-22-/README.md

 1- Clone the git repo or download the zip folder

-2- Create a python virtual environment
-  To create a virtual environment you can visit (here is the link for refrence) https://docs.python.org/3/library/venv.html
+2- Create a python virtual environment in the project folder directory To create a virtual environment you can visit (here is the link for refrence) https://docs.python.org/3/library/venv.html

 3-Get your API key